Prof. Dr. Marco Kalz

 Renée Jansen MSc.

 Renée recently obtained her master’s degree in Human Technology Interaction at Eindhoven University of Technology.
 In her thesis she already gravitated towards the learning sciences by focusing on the use of technology to take notes.
-She is now working as a PhD-candidate within the SOONER project at the Education department at Utrecht University.
+Sinds 2015, she is working as a PhD-candidate within the SOONER project at the Education department at Utrecht University.
 In her project she focusses on self-regulated learning behavior in open online education.
-Questions include how skills necessary for self-regulated learning can be developed and how the learning environment should be designed to encourage self-regulated learning.
+Questions include how self-regulated learning can be measured in online learning, how self-regulated learning can be supported, and how the learning environment should be designed to encourage self-regulated learning.

 Julia Kasch MSc.